 The company s deferred compensation stock program is subject to variable plan accounting and, accordingly, is marked to fair value using the company s closing stock price at the end of the related reporting period.
-Based on current share levels in the program, each \$1 change in the company s stock price has an impact of \$1.7 million on pretax earnings.
+Based on current share levels in the program, each \$1 change in the company s stock price has an impact of \$1.6 million on pretax earnings.
 During March and September 2011, the company entered into total return swaps to reduce the company s earnings exposure to these market fluctuations.
-One of the swaps will be outstanding until September 2012 and has a notional value of 500,000 shares.
-The other swap, which was renewed in January 2012, will be outstanding until March 2013 and has a notional value of 1 million shares.
-As of April 1, 2012, the combined fair value of these swaps was a \$2.7 million gain.
+Based on the notional value of the total return swaps, each \$1 change in the company s stock price has an inverse impact to the deferred compensation stock program of \$1.5 million in pretax earnings.
+One of the swaps has a notional value of 500,000 shares and will be outstanding until September 2013.
+The other swap has a notional value of 1 million shares and will be outstanding until March 2013.
+As of September 30, 2012, the combined fair value of these swaps was a \$1.2 million loss.
 All gains and losses on the total return swaps are recorded in the consolidated statement of earnings in selling, general and administrative expenses.